kdm6389/rbox2b.local/README.md

 `sudo tar --create --preserve-permissions --gzip --file=${HOSTNAME}.boot.$(date +"%Y-%m-%d-%H-%M-%S").tar.gz --acls --selinux --xattrs --exclude=/boot/.Trash-*  --exclude=/boot/"System Volume Information" --exclude=/boot/"$RECYCLE.BIN" --one-file-system --record-size=715776K /boot &`

 ## restore tar backup on linux pc
+  ### restore partition od SD-Card incase
+  Set the environment variable 'mydev' to the device file name of the USB stick that Alpine Linux is to be installed to:

+    Warning: BE SURE TO GET THIS RIGHT OR ELSE YOU COULD OVERWRITE THE WRONG DISK!

+    mydev=/dev/sdU

+Make sure that the target drive's existing partitions, if any, are not mounted:

+    umount -q $mydev?

+Copy and paste the following as a single command to wipe the target drive, create an MBR partition table, and create a single FAT32 partition (you can ignore any "Partition #1 contains a vfat signature." warning message):

+    fdisk -w always $mydev <<EOF
+      o
+      n
+      p
+      1
+      2048
+      -0
+      t
+      0c
+      a
+      w
+    EOF

+Format the new FAT32 partition with a FAT32 filesystem:
+`sudo mkfs.vfat -n boot_fs $mydev1`
+`sudo mkfs.ext4 -L root_fs $mydev2`

+you can label latter also
+`fatlabel /dev/device boot_fs`

 `sudo tar -xvpzf /path/to/backup.tar.gz -C /media/whatever --numeric-owner`